Various Thoughts About My Work

 and that I was interested in knowing what they had to say.

-editing, when doing it for the radio,
+actual editing, when doing it for the

-showed my guest to their best advantage.
+that showed my guest to their best advantage.

-I would also make sure to end the section on
+I would also make sure to end the section

-a positive note.
+on a positive note.

-Let me inject
+Let me

-ended with a positive sound in a major key
+that ended with a positive sound in a major key

 — Turandot